andreaborio/Manage-Multiple-Containers-Docker/README.md

 # Manage Multiple Containers Docker
 # Quick start example
-A quick list of commands for manage multiple example containers <br/>
+A quick list of commands for manage multiple containers <br/>
 What we want to do:<br/>

 <b>